 You can use Route 53 to configure split-view DNS, also known as split-horizon DNS.
-This feature can be used when you want to maintain internal and external versions of the same website or application.
+You can use this feature when you want to maintain internal and external versions of the same website or application.

 You can maintain both a private and public hosted zone with the same domain name for split-view DNS with Route 53.
 The following instructions assume you already own a domain and have the rights to make changes to the NS records for that domain.
-Route 53 private hosted zones require DNS queries to be sourced from the VPC DNS server rather than a custom DNS server.
+Route 53 private hosted zones require DNS queries sourced from the Amazon Virtual Private Cloud (Amazon VPC) DNS server rather than a custom DNS server.

-- Ensure that DNS resolution and DNS hostnames are enabled on the source VPC.
+- Make sure that DNS resolution and DNS hostnames are turned on for the source Amazon VPC.

-Note: DNS hostnames are enabled for default VPCs and VPCs that you create using the VPC wizard in the VPC console.
+Note: DNS hostnames are turned on for default VPCs and VPCs that you create using the VPC wizard in the VPC console.

-- Create a public hosted zone that matches the name of the domain you purchased.
+- Create a public hosted zone that matches the name of the domain that you purchased.